samarqureshii/biosSettings/README.md

 ![schematic-rev1](Untitled.png)
 ## TODO
 - VGA driver (Annie)
-    - Assume given input of fan speed and temperature, continually update as they increase/decrease on the VGA
+    - ~~Assume given input of fan speed and temperature, continually update as they increase/decrease on the VGA~~
-    - UI similar to Task Manager
+    - ~~UI similar to Utility Settings~~
     - If time, real-time line graph that shows temperature and RPM changing overtime
     - ~~Working on CPUlator~~
 ![example-ui](maxresdefault.jpg)